tjgore/tj-portfolio/content/articles/dynamic-pages-with-clean-urls-in-nextjs.md

 ## Getting started

-Let's build dynamic pages with clean urls in nextsjs.
+Let's build dynamic pages with clean URLs in nextsjs.
-You may want to create pages based on data that's pulled in from your backend api or a third party source.
+You may want to create pages based on data that are pulled in from your backend API or a third-party source.

 To do this let's set up a project with a simple structure.